-With the correct setup, caustic effects are possible using MtoA.
-This short tutorial goes through how to setup a scene that contains a 'liquid' mesh with Caustics enabled in the Standard Surface shader assigned to it.
+With the correct setup, caustic effects are possible using Arnold.
+This short tutorial goes through how to set up a scene that contains a 'liquid' mesh with Caustics enabled in the Standard Surface shader assigned to it.
 The scene uses a plane that has a high Emission Scale value which produces the refractive caustic effect.

 Arnold uses simple, uni-directional path tracing.
 Rays start at the camera, not at the lights.
 Arnold does not use bi-directional path tracing (nor any other bi-directional technique, such as photon mapping, which fires rays from the lights).
-When using standard lights, like point lights and spot lights, which are idealized lights with zero area, i.e. point lights, it is simply impossible for Arnold's GI/specular reflection/transmission rays to hit the lights.
+When using standard lights, like point lights and spot lights, which are idealized lights with zero area, i.e. point lights, it is simply impossible for Arnold's GI/reflection/refraction rays to hit the lights.
 Therefore, there are no caustics.

 Instead of using Arnold's standard lights, you can create a polygon mesh, give it a flat emissive shader, and let the GI engine 'find' that light.
 You will then get caustics.
 However, this is very inefficient, because small emissive objects are hard to hit.
 You would need many rays, or a very large emissive object, for this noise to be acceptable.
 That is why the user guide states that we can do 'soft' caustics, as coming from big emissive objects.